chahatsaini13/Agentic-Portfolio-Guardian/ROADMAP.md

 - **Evaluation (Week 9):** measure whether the contrastive embeddings actually improved separation/accuracy over the baseline (keyword-only / generic embeddings), using Financial PhraseBank labels as ground truth.

-This is our current planned direction — if a simpler approach performs comparably during implementation, we'll note that trade-off in an ADR rather than force contrastive learning in where it doesn't add value.
 ---

 ## Week 1 — Setup & Foundations